JohnEarnest/Octo/docs/BeginnersGuide.md

 			vb += 1
 		again

 Two of the lines in this program have a `#` symbol- this is called a *comment*.
 The computer ignores the rest of a line after the `#` and anything written there is for a human reader.
 Comments can be very helpful for explaining the meaning behind parts of your program or leaving yourself reminders for later.
-You can also "comment out" sections of statements by placing `#` symbols in front of them if you wish to temporarily (an reversibly) remove them from your program.
+You can also "comment out" sections of statements by placing `#` symbols in front of them if you wish to temporarily (and reversibly) remove them from your program.

 This program first sets up registers to get ready to draw an arrow at an initial position on the screen (30 pixels over, 5 pixels down).
 Then we see a `loop` which marks the beginning of the instructions we will carry out repeatedly. `clear` erases the screen, `sprite` draws an arrow and then the number in register `vb` is increased by 1.
 Then we encounter `again` and we resume with `clear`.
 Since we change `vb` (the vertical position of the arrow) each time, the arrow appears to move from the top of the screen to the bottom.
 You'll also notice that as the sprite is drawn off the edge of the screen it automatically "wraps" around to the opposite edge.